Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Introduction

-With this hope in mind, we turn to the notion of \emph{fully adaptive run-time} that expresses the recovery time of a self-stabilizing algorithm as a function of the number of faults (supporting also dynamic \emph{topology changes}), rather than the size of the graph $G$ on which it runs.
-Our main contribution is a generic transformer that can be applied to a wide class of \emph{locally checkable labeling (LCL)} problems \cite{naor1995can}, converting a given fault free synchronous algorithm \Alg{} that satisfies certain properties into a self-stabilizing synchronous algorithm \SelfStabilizingAlg{} for the same problem.\footnote{ In this paper, the term LCL is not restricted to graphs of constant degrees, see \Sect{}~\ref{section:model-and-preliminaries}.} Our transformer ensures that \SelfStabilizingAlg{} is efficient in terms of its expected adaptive run-time and message size overhead, both expressed as a function of the number $k$ of nodes that experienced transient faults and the graph's degree bound $\Delta$, as well as a few other parameters of the LCL problem and the fault free algorithm \Alg{} (refer to \Thm{}\ \ref{theorem:nodes:main} and \ref{theorem:edges:main} for the exact expressions).
+With this hope in mind, we turn to the notion of \emph{fully adaptive run-time} that expresses the recovery time of a self-stabilizing algorithm as a function of the number of faulty nodes (supporting also dynamic \emph{topology changes}), rather than the size of the graph $G$ on which it runs.
+Our main contribution is a generic transformer that can be applied to a wide class of \emph{locally checkable labeling (LCL)} problems \Problem{} \cite{naor1995can}, converting a given fault free synchronous algorithm \Alg{} for \Problem{} into a self-stabilizing synchronous algorithm \SelfStabAlg{}.
+For an LCL problem \Problem{} to belong to this class, it should meet certain \emph{eligibility criteria} imposed on the LCL predicate over which \Problem{} is defined and on the fault free algorithm \Alg{}.\footnote{ We emphasize that the synthesis of $\SelfStabAlg$ from $\Alg$, as well as the analysis of $\SelfStabAlg$'s performance guarantees, are derived in an automated (black-box) fashion that rely only on the generic eligibility criteria.}

-Another appealing feature of our transformer is that the self-stabilizing algorithm \SelfStabilizingAlg{} is \emph{anonymous} and \emph{size-uniform}, namely, the nodes do not need to have unique IDs, nor are they assumed to know the size of $G$; we do allow the nodes to know the degree bound $\Delta$ in cases that this is necessary for the original fault free algorithm \Alg{}, however, this is not a requirement of the transformer itself.
-Combined with its fully adaptive run-time and with a (deterministic) bound that we establish on the ``propagation radius'' of the faults, we conclude that \SelfStabilizingAlg{} can also work in an \emph{infinite} (bounded degree) graph $G$ and recover fast from any (finite or infinite) combination of transient faults as long as those can be partitioned into ``spaced apart'' regions, each containing a finite number of faulty nodes (see \Sect{}\ \ref{section:transformer-statement-nodes} and \ref{section:transformer-statement-edges} for more details).